 10. The endpoint concepts will be represented in the National Institutes of Health/National Cancer Institute Data Standards Registry and Repository to facilitate the use of the terminology set across the clinical care, research, and regulatory domains.
 The Writing Committee acknowledges that cardiovascular and stroke endpoint event concepts are a subset of a larger set of cardiovascular endpoints.
 In particular, additional concepts such as those describing carotid/cerebral revascularization, peripheral surgical revascularization, aortic dissection, abdominal aortic aneurysm, aortic surgery, and valvular heart disease remain to be developed.

-Keywords: American Heart Association, Angina, Unstable, Biological Markers, Brain, Cause of Death, Coronary Angiography, Creatine Kinase, Death Certificates, Death, Sudden, Cardiac, Electrocardiography, Emergency Service, Hospital, Heart Failure, Hospitalization, Ischemic Attack, Transient, Myocardial Infarction, Percutaneous Coronary Intervention, Peripheral Arterial Disease, Registries, Spinal Cord, Stents, Stroke, Thrombosis, Translational Medical Research, Troponin, United States Food and Drug Administration
+Keywords: American Heart Association, Angina, Unstable, Biomarkers, Brain, Cause of Death, Coronary Angiography, Creatine Kinase, Death Certificates, Death, Sudden, Cardiac, Electrocardiography, Emergency Service, Hospital, Heart Failure, Hospitalization, Ischemic Attack, Transient, Myocardial Infarction, Percutaneous Coronary Intervention, Peripheral Arterial Disease, Registries, Spinal Cord, Stents, Stroke, Thrombosis, Translational Medical Research, Troponin, United States Food and Drug Administration

 < Back to Listings